Gorgonopsia: Description

-Earlier gorgonopsids in the Middle Permian were quite small, with skull lengths of 10–15 cm, whereas some later genera attained massive, bear-like sizes with the largest being Inostrancevia up to 3.5 m in length and 300 kg in body mass.
+Earlier gorgonopsids in the Middle Permian were quite small, with skull lengths of 10–15 cm, whereas some later genera attained massive, bear-like sizes with the largest being Inostrancevia up to 3.5 m in length and 300 kg in body mass for a 60 cm long skull.
 Nonetheless, small gorgonopsians remained abundant until extinction (though small species may actually represent juvenile specimens of other taxa).

 Like other Permian therapsids, gorgonopsians had developed several mammalian characteristics.
 These might have included a parasagittal gait (the limbs were vertically oriented and moved parallel to the spine) as opposed to the sprawling gait of amphibians and earlier synapsids.
 This gait change in therapsids was possibly related to the reduction in tail size and phalangeal formula (the number of bones per digit, which for gorgonopsians was 2.3.4.5.3 like reptiles).
 Other developments included fibrous lamellar cortical bone and deeply-set teeth.
 Like reptiles, gorgonopsians lack a secondary palate separating the mouth from the nasal cavity, prohibiting chewing.